quadrupl3d-ec/quadrupl3d-ec.github.io/devlog/2024/April/week3.md

 - 2:30  PM: **PR #699** Submitted. **Fixed:** Apply material to entire ledge.
 - 3:30  PM: Started testing the product at `beta.emptycup3d.com`.
 - 5:15  PM: Improvised the refactor. **PR #685** Updated.
+- 7:30 PM: Found some bugs in production.
+Added remarks in the excel sheet.

 ## **Wednesday: April 17**
 - 9:10  AM: Signed In.